Nursing Schools in Florida - 2021 Rankings

 About the Keigwin School of Nursing:

-Jacksonville University has been offering nursing degrees in FL since 1981, but the Keigwin School of Nursing was formally established in 2017.
+Jacksonville University has been offering nursing programs in Florida since 1981, but the Keigwin School of Nursing was formally established in 2017.
 If you’re interested in becoming a nursing leader committed to promoting positive health outcomes among culturally diverse populations, then this is a school you should find out more about.
 Here, you will learn the power of critical thinking and creative inquiry as well as the clinical skills that will help fight illness and promote wellness among the patient populations you serve.

 In 2018, construction began on a new state-of-the-art building that will house the Keigwin School of Nursing as well as Jacksonville University’s School of Applied Health Sciences and School of Orthodontics.
 When complete, the new three-story, 36,000-square-foot building will contain classrooms, offices, kinesiology and orthopedic laboratories and other medical facilities.
 Students practice